rahil404/User-Stories/README.md

 2. Install Go following the instructions from the official website.
 Create new folder named `test-project ` in the `src` folder of your GoPath, move this file in the src folder.
 Head to this file through command prompt and run following commands:

-go get github.com/gorilla/mux
+(i)go get github.com/gorilla/mux

-go get go.mongodb.org/mongo-driver/mongo
+(ii)go get go.mongodb.org/mongo-driver/mongo

 This will install the dependencies.
 Then simply run "go run main.go" to turn the backend api active.